pcdevil/g/README.md

 ---

 ### take
-This command is _enhanced_ [git clone].
+This command is an _enhanced_ [git clone].
 The `take` after cloning will clone the submodules too.
 As the name suggest, the _CWD_ will be changes as well, similarly as the [oh-my-zsh's take].

 After cloning and entering the directory, it will run the [git-set-user] command